 - Fraud Prevention: KYC helps verify customers' identities, reducing the risk of fraudulent transactions.

-- Compliance: KYC helps with the adherence to legal frameworks such as the Prevention of Money Laundering Act (PMLA).
+- Compliance: KYC helps with adherence to legal frameworks such as the Prevention of Money Laundering Act (PMLA).

 - Transparency: KYC ensures clarity in all financial dealings.